Sen. Graham: 'Impossible to believe' Saudi Crown Prince unaware of Khashoggi killing

 The United States announced sanctions this week against 17 Saudi Arabian officials over the killing of Khashoggi at the Saudi consulate in Istanbul, Turkey.

-Graham noted that he previously had a lot of hope for the crown prince’s potential as a reformer in the region, but “that ship has sailed as far as Lindsey Graham is concerned.”
+The senator noted that he previously had a lot of hope for the prince’s potential as a reformer in the region, but “that ship has sailed as far as Lindsey Graham is concerned.”

 Graham's language on Saudi Arabia stands in stark contrast to President Trump, who repeatedly told "Fox News Sunday" this weekend that the crown prince has continually denied involvement in the incident.